Taos, New Mexico: Taos Fiestas

 The Fiestas de Taos is an annual community celebration in the Taos Plaza honoring the feast of the two patron saints of Taos, Santa Ana and Santiago.
 It is normally celebrated the third weekend of July.
-A commemorative mass and procession from Our Lady of Guadalupe Church officially opens the event on Friday evening, followed with the crowning of the Fiestas Queen.
+A commemorative mass and procession from Our Lady of Guadalupe Church officially opens the event on Friday evening, followed by the crowning of the Fiestas Queen.
 The celebration continues with musical and dance performances scheduled on the plaza every hour.
 Two parades are staged, a children's parade on Saturday and the larger Fiesta Parade on Sunday.

 Bent Street

 Located just north of the Taos Plaza, this street was the location of Governor Charles Bent's home.
 Bent was scalped and killed by Pueblo warriors during the Taos Revolt on January 19, 1847.
-During the Taos Revolt, Bent's horses were set free from their stable.

 Artists' homes and studios

 Present

 The Helene Wurlitzer Foundation is a non-profit organization based in Taos that provides free residency to eleven artists, with each year divided into three residency sessions of three months apiece at Casa Encantado.

 Abbie Conant, former principal trombonist of the Munich Philharmonic Orchestra and seasonal Taos resident, runs a studio three blocks from the plaza.
-In addition to the studio having capacity to seat 60, there is also a two bedroom living space.
-In addition to her and her husband's own performances, the studio has hosted poetry readings, presentations and performance from local Taoseñas and fellows from the Wurlitzer Foundation.
+The studio can seat 60, and there is also a two-bedroom living space.
+In addition to her and her husband's own performances, the studio has hosted poetry readings, presentations, and performances from local Taoseñas and fellows from the Wurlitzer Foundation.

 Historic

 Many of the historic sites are homes and studios of artists, including the Mabel Dodge Luhan House, Eanger Irving Couse House and Studio—Joseph Henry Sharp Studios, the Nicolai Fechin House, the Leon Gaspard House, and the Ernest Martin Hennings House.

 Doc Martin's restaurant in the historic Taos Inn was previously the office of Thomas "Doc" Martin, while other parts of the inn served as his home and the birthplace of the Taos Society of Artists.
-On Ledoux street, just south of the Taos Plaza, is the Ernest L. Blumenschein House and Harwood House.
+On Ledoux Street, just south of the Taos Plaza, is the Ernest L. Blumenschein House and Harwood House.